My husband and I have the exact same spacing in our families.

 Vacations and family activities

 Just another thing that is easier if they are closer in age.
-It is easier to plan vacations and family activities if they can do the same things.
+It is easier to plan vacations and family activities if your kids are only 2 years apart and can do the same things.
 You are also able to find things that everyone can enjoy.
 Just think, even rides at parks have height requirements so you might not even be able to do the same rides.

 Throughout childhood, they will continue to be in the same phase of life